subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ## Optimization in Latent Space

+In this section I am going to summarize some interesting research that was recently published by [Qi et.al](https://arxiv.org/pdf/2310.10056.pdf), where they utilized Neural Networks to find the crystal structure that has minimum formation energy, given a particular chemical formula.
+This is an important problem with applications to problems such as drug or protein design.
+In this application, the input into the model consists of the chemical formula for the compound and the output is a three dimensional crystal structure for that compund that has the minimum formation energy.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat26.png)

 Figure: Optimization in Latent Space

+The most straightforard way of approaching this problem is to compute a formula for the formation energy based on candidate crystal structures for the compund and then choose the structure with the lowest energy.
+However this procedure requires optimizing over complex sets and non-Eucledian manifolds so that naively applying gardient based methods to do optimization does not usually result in improvements.
+Qi et.al proposed an alternative optimization approach which overcomes these challenges.
+As shown in the above figure, their idea is to do optimization on the Latent Space of the crystal structures, as opposed to the structures themselves.
+The crystal structures are converted into Latent Vectors using a Crystal Diffusion Variational Autoencoder (CD-VAE), which are then optimized using a simple. gradient based algorithm.
+The Neural Network systems that they used were borrowed from those used to encode and decode images, and was described in the section on Latent Spaces for images.
+Once the Ltaent Vector with the lowest formation energy is identified, then it is converted back into the #D srystal structure using a Diffusion Model (similar to those for used DALLE 2 or Stable Diffusion for image generation).

 ## Is the Quantum Wave Vector a Latent Variable?